sagemath/trac_to_gh/Issue 7907.md

 # Issue 7907: Bug in characteristic 2 isogenies of degree >3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7907

 Original creator: cremona